Ellen Crozier: Storylines

-Ellen arrived to replace Jaki (Nancy Brunning) with daughter Minnie and husband Johnny (Stelios Yiakmis).
-However soon after they arrived, the marriage broke up when Johnny strayed.
-Depressed and alone, Ellen accidentally burnt down the house with a lit cigarette.
-The arrival of Ellen's sister Carla didn't help when Ellen discovered her sister was a possible psychopath.
+The arrival of Ellen's estranged sister Carla in 1995 to work as a nurse at the clinic didn’t help Ellen’s domestic life.
 Ellen dated Bernie Leach (Timothy Bartlett) but ended up returning to Johnny for a short lived affair.
 Ellen revealed to Minnie that she was a product of rape and she was devastated when Carla tried to murder her after being sectioned.
 Ellen started to date David Kearney (Peter Elliott) but Ellen misinterpreted the arrival of his wife and fled.
 The two reunited in Fiji where Ellen confessed she was pregnant.

 The two married but the death of their baby Rose (Georgia Bishop) the following year, separated the two and they both had affairs.
 They finally decided to reunite but David felt obliged to stay with his girlfriend who was dying from cancer.
 The reconciled when David was diagnosed with a blinding disorder and the two left for an early retirement.
 Ellen informed Waverley Wilson (Claire Chitham) on the phone, that she and David would not be attending her marriage to David's son Fergus (Paul Ellis).